MicrosoftLearning/AZ-030T00-Microsoft-Azure-technologies-for-AWS-architects/Instructions/Mini-labs/Module 14/04-MiniLab_Create and Manage Policies to Enforce Compliance.md

 # Mini-lab: Create and Manage A Policy to Enforce Compliance

-In this demonstration, you learn to use Azure Policy to do some of the more common tasks related to creating, assigning, and managing policies across your organization, such as:
+In this min-lab, you will learn to use Azure Policy to do some of the more common tasks related to creating, assigning, and managing policies across your organization, such as:

-* Assign a policy to enforce a condition for resources you create in the future
+* Assign a policy to enforce a condition for resources you create in the future.

-* Create and assign an initiative definition to track compliance for multiple resources
+* Create and assign an initiative definition to track compliance for multiple resources.

-* Resolve a non-compliant or denied resource
+* Resolve a non-compliant or denied resource.

-* Implement a new policy across an organization
+* Implement a new policy across an organization.

 ## Assign a policy